Famen Temple: Architecture

-The underground palace was restored to the structure of Tang Dynasty.
-Only few severely damaged parts were replaced.
-The whole palace was built by white marbles and limestone tablets.
-Inner walls and stony gate are all engraved.
-During the renovation of the underground palace, a circular basement was built surrounding the Tang palace, and Buddhist shrines were included.
+The underground palace was restored to the structure it had in the Tang dynasty.
+Only a few severely damaged parts were replaced.
+The whole palace was built out of white marble and limestone tablets.
+The inner walls and stony gate are engraved all over.
+During the renovation of the underground palace, a circular basement was built surrounding the Tang palace and Buddhist shrines were included.
 The preserved Buddhist finger relic rests at the center of the underground palace.

-The western division of the temple is Famen Temple Museum, including multi-functioning reception hall, treasure hall and other buildings.
+The western division of the temple is Famen Temple Museum, including a multi-function reception hall, treasure hall, and other buildings.

 Relics

 Buddha's relics

 From 5–12 May 1987, after the opening of an underground palace, four relics claimed to be directly related to Buddha were found.
 Two of these were made of white jade.
 The third relic was from a famous monk.
 These three are called "duplicate relics" (影骨).
 They were placed together with a "true relic" (靈骨) in order to protect them.
 The true relic is yellow-colored, with bone-like secretory granules.
 It is believed to be a finger bone of the Gautama Buddha (Sakyamuni).
 Thereafter, Famen Temple became a Buddhist place of pilgrimage due to the discovery of what is claimed as a true relic of Buddha.

-The finger bone was preserved in the last of eight boxes, each enclosing the others, each wrapped in thin silk.
-The outer box was in sandalwood and had rotted away, but the smaller boxes were in gold, some in silver, and one in jade, and were in a good state of preservation.
-Each box had a silver lock and was exquisitely carved.
+The finger bone was preserved in the innermost box in a set of eight boxes, each of which encloses the next-smallest box wrapped in a layer of thin silk.
+The outermost box was in sandalwood and had rotted away, but the smaller boxes were in gold, some in silver, and one in jade, and are in a good state of preservation.
+Each box has a silver lock and was exquisitely carved.

-The true relic is exactly the same as the description by Tang dynasty Buddhist DaoXuan and other Tang dynasty records.
+The true relic is exactly the same as the description by the Tang dynasty Buddhist DaoXuan and other Tang dynasty records.

 The relics have been abroad four times, 1994/11/29 - 1995/02/29 in Thailand, 2002/02/23 - 2002/03/30 in Taiwan, 2004/05/26 - 2004/06/05 in Hong Kong, 2005/11/11 - 2005/12/21 in South Korea.